roofmonkey/BigDataXmasAppathon/README.md

 BigDataXmasAppathon
 ===================

-BigDataDemolition Derby is on

-The prize (add prizes here which you are willing to contribute)

-Variable : Depends on donations.
-So far

-1 bottle of Caymus Cabernet (Really awesome)
+The prize (add prizes here which you are willing to contribute) Variable : Depends on donations.
+So far 1 bottle of Caymus Cabernet (Really awesome)

 Scoring
 =======